vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

     url: /Cracking-the-code-Part-II-Calling-functions-remotely.html
 ---

 Welcome to the third part of our Peakboard Hub API series.
-To learn the basics, like how to get an API key and how to use it to obtain and handle an access token, see our [getting started](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) article.
+To learn the basics, like how to get an API key and access token, see our [getting started](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) article.

-One of the typical use cases for Peakboard Hub is using the Hub for data storage.
-That's why there are endpoints that read and write the data of a Hub list.
+A common use case for Peakboard Hub is using the Hub for data storage.
+That's why the Hub API has endpoints for reading and writing data to a Hub list.
 We will discuss these endpoints in this article.

 | Endpoint          | Method   | Description                                  |
 | ----------------- | -------- | -------------------------------------------- |